rhielab/3Dgenome/README.md

-# 3Dgenome
+## Citation

-## Lee, B.H., Wu, Z. & Rhie, S.K.
-Characterizing chromatin interactions of regulatory elements and nucleosome positions, using Hi-C, Micro-C, and promoter capture Micro-C. Epigenetics & Chromatin 15, 41 (2022). https://doi.org/10.1186/s13072-022-00473-4
+Lee, B.H., Wu, Z. & Rhie, S.K.
+Characterizing chromatin interactions of regulatory elements and nucleosome positions, using Hi-C, Micro-C, and promoter capture Micro-C. Epigenetics & Chromatin 2022 Dec 21;15(1):41. https://doi.org/10.1186/s13072-022-00473-4 PMID: 36544209
-#Beoung Hun Lee, Zexun Wu, Sunh Kyong Rhie

 Here we describe the scripts/data type we used for each main figure.
 All the scripts described below are provided in [/script_new](https://github.com/rhielab/3Dgenome/tree/main/script_new).